 We buy most of our merchandise directly from manufacturers and route it to cross-docking consolidation points (depots) or directly to our warehouses.
 Our depots receive large shipments from manufacturers and quickly ship these goods to individual warehouses.
 This process creates freight volume and handling efficiencies, eliminating many costs associated with traditional multiple-step distribution channels.

-The key ingredient to Costco ability to move merchandise efficiently from manufactures to its warehouses allows the company to sell itsquickly.
+The key ingredient to Costco’s ability to move merchandise efficiently from manufacturers to its warehouses allows the company to sell itsquickly.

-Indeed, thanks to its memberships Costco knows for sure it will sell most of its inventory losses (shrinkage) are well below typical retail operations.pretty quickly.
+Indeed, thanks to its memberships, Costco knows it will sell most of its inventory losses (shrinkage) are well below typical retail operations.pretty quickly.
 Thus,

-Indeed, where on a typical retail operation there is a multiple-step distribution channel where the retailer has to move the merchandise from the manufacturer to a warehouse and then again to a retail store where it gets sold.
+Indeed, where in a typical retail operation, there is a multiple-step distribution channel where the retailer has to move the merchandise from the manufacturer to a warehouse and then again to a retail store where it gets sold.